 Sometime we have to delay reconstructive surgery, if you:

 Who is a Candidate for Breast Reconstruction?

 Women eligible for breast reconstruction have had or plan to have breast removal (mastectomy) either to treat or prevent cancer.

 Breast Reconstruction with Implants

-Breast Reconstruction Using a Patient’s Own Tissue
+Using a Patient’s Own Tissue

-- A scar at the site where the tissue was removed
+- A scar where we removed tissue

-- Longer hospitalization and recovery
+- Longer hospital stay and recovery

-Breast Reconstruction Using the Latissimus Flap and an Implant
+Reconstruction Using the Latissimus Flap and an Implant

 A flap harvested from the back, called a latissimus dorsi flap, provides soft tissue covering to a tissue expander or immediate breast implant.
 The skin and soft tissue provided by the reconstruction can produce a very natural breast contour and can support a pleasing nipple reconstruction.